 The UK Government has published guidance on Working safely during coronavirus (COVID-19) to assist businesses in England in making their workplace COVID-secure.
 Separate guidance is provided for Wales, Scotland, and Northern Ireland.

-Where employees can attend the workplace, the employer must carry out a health and safety risk assessment which covers the risk of COVID-19.
+Where employees do attend the workplace, the employer must carry out a health and safety risk assessment which covers the risk of COVID-19.
 Current health and safety legislation and equality legislation requires employers to carry out risk assessments.
 Employers should therefore carry out a risk assessment in consultation with workers or trade unions.
 Simply complying with measures suggested in the Government guidance may not be sufficient for employers to meet their obligations under health and safety legislation if they have not assessed the risks in their own workplaces and put appropriate control measures in place.
 Once a risk assessment has been carried out employers should put in place protections to minimise any risks, put reporting mechanisms in place and monitor the situation.
 The Government expects that all businesses with over 50 employees should publish the results of the risk assessments on their website.

 Who should be involved in the decisions to return to the workplace?